1 The Text

 Reading

-Both readings are grammatically defensible.
-The UBS committee (Metzger) favoured Reading A by a slim majority, but the decision was far from unanimous.
+Beyond the Trinitarian and Biblical Unitarian readings, scholars highlight additional considerations: Both readings are grammatically defensible.
+Metzger reports that the UBS committee was genuinely divided, with a majority unpersuaded that the considerations for calling Christ "God" here were decisive.
 The question cannot be settled on grammar alone — it depends on what you think Paul's broader theology allows.

 The syntax slightly favours Reading A (Christ = God), because the participle most naturally continues the subject.
 But Paul's broader theology slightly favours Reading B, because he consistently distinguishes God from Christ.
-Fitzmyer concluded the evidence is "almost evenly balanced."
-The verse is genuinely, irreducibly ambiguous.
+The verse is genuinely, irreducibly ambiguous, and scholars remain divided.

 Strongest counterargument